 When you’re ready to escape the heat of the coastline, head for the hills.
 The cool climate and lush landscapes of the highlands offer a refreshing respite, where the rolling forests, immaculate tea estates and misty mountains are the perfect setting for a rambling hike or scenic train ride.

-Though it’s becoming increasingly popular with curious globetrotters, the island is still relatively unspoilt and affordable - so there’s really no better time to book Sri Lanka holiday tours than now.
+Though it’s becoming increasingly popular with curious globetrotters, the island is still relatively unspoilt and affordable - so there’s really no better time to book a Sri Lanka holiday than now.

 Tucking into tasty street food in Colombo, surfing the waves at Bentota or exploring the sacred temples and tropical surroundings of Kandy - Sri Lanka luxury holidays offer a rich variety of experiences.
-And if it’s postcard-worthy beaches you’re after, the Maldives is just a quick jump across the Indian Ocean and can easily be added to your itinerary.
 With so much to see and do, choosing where to travel to can be tricky.
 That’s where we come in.
 We’ve hand-selected Sri Lanka’s top destinations to ensure you see the very best of what this alluring island has to offer.

 The thriving food scene and lively nightlife is enough of a reason to visit Sri Lanka’s vibrant capital, but there’s plenty more cultural treasures to discover if you dig a little deeper.
 Think colonial-era architecture, hectic markets and ancient temples.Discover More